sourcegraph/about/handbook/ceo/edu/index.md

 - Increase revenue by shipping better products sooner

+What's required to solve it:

+- A way to make big improvements more quickly and safely
+  - Promote reuse and refactoring of existing code and APIs
+  - Faster deprecation of old code and APIs without breaking things
+  - Visibility into usage trends, dependencies, ownership, etc.

 ### Reduce security risk

 Your security risks grow as your code expands and ages.
 It's not just forward progress that's slowing, but also your devs experience huge setbacks whenever there are incidents, and your company faces existential threats if you leak sensitive data.
 You're already mitigating this, but that inevitably means lower productivity and slower innovation as devs are interrupted for incident response and more manual security/compliance processes.